 The Japanese Studies Centre is proud of its association with Jim Breen’s WWWJDIC, one of the first and most complete online Japanese dictionaries, operated by the Electronic Dictionary Research and Development Group (EDRDG) and associated with the JMdict/EDICT and KANJIDIC projects.
 Jim, who is a former member of Monash’s IT Faculty, and a researcher in Japanese-related computational linguistics, has been a Board member and Treasurer of the Centre for many years.

-The Japanese Studies Centre houses the Melbourne Centre for Japanese Language Education, which provides a variety of activities and programs to teachers of Japanese in Victoria, South Australia and Tasmania.
+The Japanese Studies Centre houses the Monash Japanese Language Education Centre, which provides a variety of activities and programs to teachers of Japanese in Victoria, South Australia and Tasmania.
 These activities and programs focus on developing teaching skills, creating teaching materials and encouraging the enhancement of professionalism among teachers.
-The Centre, which cooperates with the Departments of Education in three states, is now widely known as ‘the MCJLE’.
-The MCJLE works cooperatively with teachers of Japanese to them well informed about the Centre’s programs, and provides professional support and information which allows them to work effectively in the area of Japanese language eduction.
+The Centre, which cooperates with the Departments of Education in three states, is now widely known as ‘the MJLEC’.
+The MJLEC works cooperatively with teachers of Japanese to them well informed about the Centre’s programs, and provides professional support and information which allows them to work effectively in the area of Japanese language eduction.